 - Slice down to the bottom of the bread (not all the way through) in slices to make diamond shapes.

 - Pour butter into cracks, then stuff with cheese filling.

 - Wrap in foil, bake, then unwrap and bake again.

 Can I make this ahead of time?

 If you want to make it ahead of time you absolutely can, just use softened butter instead of melted.
 The melted butter will seep into the bread if left for too long and make the whole thing soggy.
 Softened butter will be firm enough not to do that, but also soft enough to spread through the cracks.
 Just make up until baking then wrap and store in the fridge.

 Unfortunately fresh tomatoes are not suitable for this recipe.
 They are too watery and will make the bread too soft as it bakes, meaning it’ll fall apart when you pull it.

 Fresh basil is far better suited for this recipe.
 Dry herbs are great for longer cooking times, so they have the opportunity to infuse what they’re paired with.
 They’re not suited for a recipe as it’s fairly dry too.

 You want a 14oz/400g loaf, preferably quite crusty and dense like a Sourdough.

 Use it as a centre piece appetizer at dinner, or even bring it to pot luck.
 It’s a perfect kind of tear ‘n’ share kind of deal.
-To complete the Caprese theme, I serve this with a little dish of 1 part good quality extra virgin olive oil and 1 part balsamic vinegar.
+To complete the Caprese theme, I also serve this with a little dish of 1 part good quality extra virgin olive oil and 1 part balsamic vinegar.
 In general just serve this with whatever meal you’d serve garlic bread.